HiSunzhenliang/HiSunzhenliang/README.md

 ### Hi 👋, I'm SunZhenliang.

+I'm dedicated to the research and development of basic software.
-I specialize in infrastructure software development, with past experience in audio and video coding.
+I have experience in developing audio and video codecs.
-Now, I'm focused on distributed consensus and storage.
+Currently, I'm focusing on consistency protocols and distributed storage.

 **Languages and Tools:**